 A portable power supply has become the lifeline of the modern technological world, especially the lithium-ion battery.
+In this article we’ll give a conceptual introduction of Lithium-ion battery and its working.

 Imagine a world where all cars are driven by induction motors and not internal combustion engines.
 Induction motors are far superior to IC engines in almost all engineering aspects, as well as being more robust and cheaper.
 Another huge disadvantage of IC engines is that they only produce usable torque in a narrow band of engine RPM.
 Considering all of these factors, induction motors are definitely the perfect choice for an automobile.(Fig:1)